#1 Nessie. From monster to ladle

 #2 The missionary (Not to be confused with the sex position)

 Columba was born in 521 in Gartan, modern day County Donegal, in Northern Ireland.
 He was brought up by a priest called Cruithnechán, and when Columba found it impossible to keep pronouncing such tongue-twister of a name, he left and moved to Clonard, the Oxford of the medieval churches in Ireland.

-In 563, Columba departed Ireland, as all Irishmen tend to do, but since the U.S. didn’t exist to emigrate yet, he chose the beautiful Scotland.
+In 563, Columba departed Ireland, as all Irishmen tend to do, but since the U.S. didn’t exist to emigrate to yet, he chose the beautiful Scotland.
 Not that Scotland existed yet either.
-It was a fragmented territory split between different tribes and kingdoms.
-Columba’s kinsman, Conal mac Comgail, king of Dal Riata in western Scotland, gave him the tiny island of Iona for him to settle.
+It was divided between different people and kingdoms.
+Columba’s kinsman, Conal mac Comgail, king of Dal Riata in western Scotland, gave him the tiny island of Iona.